Become a digital nomad: a step-by-step plan

 Moving abroad temporarily

-If you will work abroad temporarily and your business remains registered with KVK, you need to file your income tax return and VAT return in the Netherlands as usual.
+If you will work remotely from abroad temporarily and your business remains registered with KVK, you need to file your income tax return and VAT return in the Netherlands as usual.
 This also applies if you are working for a foreign client.

 Check the VAT identification numbers of your clients